0xumarkhatab/Fluid-Protocol-Research/README.md

 ```

+`updateExchangePrices` is the one used by the `operate()` method whenever a user wants to perform some state changing action like suplly withdraw borrow repay etc.

+ `_supplyOrWithdraw` or `_borrowOrPayback` functions are called conditionally inside `operate` method based on opeartion type .

-if changes are substantial due to `_supplyOrWithdraw` or `_borrowOrPayback` functionalities called conditionally inside `operate` method
+During the execution of these, if changes are substantial due to `_supplyOrWithdraw` or `_borrowOrPayback` ,

 the protocol updates

-- exchange prices
+- exchange prices (`supplyExchangePrice` and `borrowExchangePrice` )
 - utilization ( the percentage of assets that have been borrowed out of the total assets available in the protocol's liquidity pool )
 - ratios

 For minor changes, only the `supplyExchangePrice` and `borrowExchangePrice` are updated

-### what is the center price in fluid dex dashboard
+### 5. what is the center price in fluid dex dashboard

 The center price is the mid-market price around which liquidity is concentrated.
 It’s calculated using reliable price feeds like Uniswap TWAPs and Chainlink, and it serves as a key benchmark for the protocol.
 This center price is important because it anchors liquidity ranges (or ticks), enabling the system to: